Klapper Hall, Room 637

 English 636: History of Literary Criticism

 English 781: Queer Latinx Studies

-Drawn Together: Politics, Pedagogy, and the Latina/o Graphic Novel (under review)
+Drawn Together: Politics, Pedagogy, and the Latinx Graphic Novel (in progress)

 Borders, Bridges, and Breaks: History, Narrative, and Nation in 21st-Century Chicana/o Literary Criticism.
 Co-edited with Yolanda Padilla.
 Pittsburgh: University of Pittsburgh Press, 2017.

 The Plays of Josefina Niggli: Recovered Landmarks of Latino Literature.
 Co-edited with Yolanda Padilla.
 Madison: University of Wisconsin Press, 2007.
 (Named one of twenty-four “Best of the Best Books Published by University Presses” by the American Library Association).

 Articles and Book Chapters

 “The Uncertain Harbor of Home: Fragments, Familia, and Failure in Manuel Muñoz’s ‘Bring Brang Brung.’”
 Decolonizing Latinx Masculinities.
 Ed.
 Arturo Aldama and Frederick Luis Aldama.
 University of Arizona Press, 2020.
 213-227.